collindching/multilevel-modeling/notes/data-analysis-using-regression-and-multilevel-hierarchical-models/ch12-multilevel-linear-model-basics.md

 One way to interpret variation between counties $\sigma_\alpha$ is to compare them to the variance ratio $\frac{\sigma_\alpha^2}{\sigma_y^2} = \frac{0.33^2}{0.76^2} = 0.19$.

 This tells you that the variance between groups is same as the variance of the average of 5 measurements in a group.
-Practically, this means that a group with a sample size $>5$ has more information (lower variance estimate) in the within-group model.
+Practically, this means that a group with a sample size $>5$ has more information (lower variance estimate) in the within-group model (no-pooling) than using the group-level model (complete-pooling).

 In summary: